BlankedWave/DJ-Sebelah-V2/README.md

-#  MULTI-MUSIC BOT BY RTX
+#  DJ SEBELAH MULTI BOT BY BlankedWave
 ▶️ simple and powerful multi music bot.
 ▶️ consisting of various commands.
 ▶️ Still in development you may face minor bugs|